 The permanent loss of privileges to enroll or re-enroll at the University and prohibits the student's presence on University property without prior permission.

 Academic Misconduct Sanctions

-For undergraduate students, a violation of the Academic Integrity Policy may eliminate the student from consideration for academic honors; specifically, Summa Cum Laude, Magna Cum Laude, or Cum Laude.
+For undergraduate students, a violation of the Academic Integrity Policy may preclude the student from consideration for academic honors; specifically, Summa Cum Laude, Magna Cum Laude, or Cum Laude.
 A panel of University faculty will evaluate the incident of academic misconduct and will make the final determination on the student’s eligibility for academic honors.

-A subsequent incident of academic misconduct in the same class will automatically result in a failing grade in the class and, in combination with the first charge, will be recorded as a single formal charge on the student’s academic record.
-A subsequent violation of the Academic Integrity Policy in any other class (or subsequent section of the same class) will result in a failing grade in the class as well as disciplinary dismissal from the University.
-The Office of Community Standards will notify the University Registrar to enter the notation “Dismissed for Academic Misconduct” on the student’s academic record.
+If a student receives a second formal charge of academic misconduct in the same section of the same course, will automatically result in a failing grade in the class.
+A second formal charge in separate sections of the same course, or a second charge in different courses, may result in a failing grade in the class as well as a disciplinary suspension from the University.
+The notation “Suspended for Academic Misconduct” will be entered in the student’s academic record.

 Revocation of a Degree

 In applicable circumstances, the University reserves the right to revoke a student’s degree, if it was determined that the degree was awarded, in whole or in part, through academic misconduct or fraudulent acts.
 Any degree previously conferred by the University may be revoked if the student is found to have committed academic misconduct in pursuit of that degree.
 The University President has sole authority to revoke a degree and may not delegate this authority.